Skip to main content

 Brain Utilization Myth

 The idea that humans only use 10% of their brains is a myth.
-Neuroimaging studies show that virtually all parts of the brain have a known function and are active at different times, depending on the tasks being performed.
+Neuroimaging studies show that virtually all parts of the brain have a known function and are active at different times, depending on the activity being performed.
 This misconception likely arose from misinterpretations of neurological research and has been perpetuated in popular culture.

 Recommended video: